 Regulation (EC) Nº 2073/2005 on microbiological criteria for foodstuffs.

-Commission Regulation (EC) Nº 1881/2006 of 19 December 2006 of the European Economic Community.
+Regulation (EC) Nº 1881/2006 of 19 December 2006 setting maximum levels for certain contaminants in foodstuffs.

 Codex Alimentarius, Volume 3: Residues of veterinary drugs in foods.